SLM-Dev/Computer-Programming-Notes/Python_Notes.md

 ```

 String Section.
-Up next is strings in python!
+Up next is strings in python!.

 ```print ("print")```